Signing up for credit cards through partner links earns us a commission. Here’s our full Advertising Policy.

 • 1X Southwest points on all other purchases

-Yes, you can get the bonus for 1 personal (either the Chase Southwest Plus, or Chase Southwest Premier) & 1 business Southwest card, the Chase Southwest Premier small business.
-I’d apply for a personal card first and then the business version.
+Yes, you can get the bonus for one personal (either the Chase Southwest Plus, Chase Southwest Premier, or Chase Southwest Priority) and one business Southwest card (the Chase Southwest Premier small business or Chase Southwest Performance Business card).

 Having a business credit card also makes it much easier to keep business expenses separate from personal expenses.

-If you apply for 2 Chase cards at the same time, your second application almost always will be declined online.
-But if you call the Chase reconsideration line you can usually negotiate an approval for the card.
-They’ll likely just want more information from you, like documentation of a business or why you need both cards.
+If you apply for two Chase cards at the same time, your second application almost always will be declined online.
+But if you call the Chase reconsideration line, you can usually negotiate an approval for the card.
+They’ll probably just want more information from you, like documentation of a business or why you need both cards.

-I’d apply for the personal card first and then the business version.
-Because it’s easier to explain why you’d need the personal version of the card and the business version, for example, if you want to keep your personal and business expenses separate.
+We’d recommend applying for the personal card first and then the business version, because it’s easier to explain why you’d need the personal version of the card and then the business version — for example, if you want to keep your personal and business expenses separate.

 The questions have become more detailed over the years.
-Expect to be asked when you started your business, how long it has been established, what your business does, your revenue, sales, and profits from the last 2 or 3 years.
+Expect to be asked when you started your business, how long it has been established, what your business does, your revenue, sales, and profits from the last two or three years.

-What are your future projections for revenue, sales, & profits?
+What are your future projections for revenue, sales and profits?
 Sometimes, Chase will also ask for proof of your business, like a copy of a business card, invoices, etc.

-The most recent versions of the cards have the version name written right on the front.
-For example, the Chase Southwest Plus version has “Plus” written in the upper right hand corner.
-And the Chase Southwest Premier small business version says “Business Premier.”
+The most recent versions of the cards have the version name written right on the front, except the newest version of the Plus.
+For example, old Chase Southwest Plus cards have “Plus” written in the upper right-hand corner.
+And the Chase Southwest Premier small-business card says “Business Premier.”

 If you had an older version of one of the cards and aren’t sure which version it was, you could:

 a.
-Call the number at the back of the card to ask
+Call the number on the back of the card to ask.

 b.
 Check your annual fee.
 The Premier cards have a $99 fee and the Plus card has a $69 fee.
-You can check your statements online and the 1st or 2nd statement will have the annual fee
+You can check your statements online and the first or second statement will have the annual fee.

 Timing the Southwest Companion Pass